 Of course food is on top of Chinese New Year celebrations!
-I didn’t had the chance yet of introducing you to two of my favorites Dim Sum restaurants – Estoril Mandarim and Macau Dim Sum (ex Yum Cha Garden).
+We didn’t had the chance yet of introducing you to two of our favorites Dim Sum restaurants – Estoril Mandarim and Macau Dim Sum (ex Yum Cha Garden).

 Dim Sum is all about steamy bamboo baskets, stir and deep fried fresh ingredients, dumplings and other goodies, served in small portions.

-Literally means “to touch the heart” (I wonder why) and is considered the biggest flag of Cantonese food.
-I can’t avoid going to these restaurants and not leaving completely full.
+Literally means “to touch the heart” (#guilty) and is considered the biggest flag of Cantonese food.
+We can’t avoid going to these restaurants and not leaving completely full.
 Everything is extremely fresh, well-cooked and delicious!
-For the brave, at Estoril Mandarim, order the Chicken feet in black bean sauce – trust me, forget the feet, this is a delicacy!
+For the brave, at Estoril Mandarim, order the Chicken feet in black bean sauce – trust us, forget the feet, this is a delicacy!

 #3.
 Casino Lisboa | Gamble for a gift